Lt.-Col. Duncan Campbell, 5th of South Hall1

 Lt.-Col. Edward Parker Campbell, 6th of South Hall was born on 16 July 1851.1 He was the son of Lt.-Col. Duncan Campbell, 5th of South Hall and Ellen Barcroft Parker.1 He married Alice Isabel Parker, daughter of Lt.-Col. Thomas Goulbourn Parker, on 26 July 1877.1 He died on 24 January 1931 at age 79.1

-Lt.-Col. Edward Parker Campbell, 6th of South Hall was educated at Rugby School, Rugby, Warwickshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He gained the rank of Major in the service of the Black Watch, 42nd Highlanders.1 He fought in the Egyptian Campaign in 1882.1 He gained the rank of Lieutenant-Colonel in the service of the 8th Battalion, Argyll and Sutherland Highalnders.1 He was Honorary Colonel of the 8th Battalion, Argyll and Sutherland Highalnders.1 Between 1914 and 1917 he sold South Hall.1 He held the office of Deputy Lieutenant (D.L.).1 He held the office of Justice of the Peace (J.P.).1
+He was educated at Rugby School, Rugby, Warwickshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He gained the rank of Major in the Black Watch, 42nd Highlanders.1 He fought in the Egyptian Campaign in 1882.1 He gained the rank of Lieutenant-Colonel in the 8th Battalion, Argyll and Sutherland Highalnders.1 He was Honorary Colonel of the 8th Battalion, Argyll and Sutherland Highalnders.1 Between 1914 and 1917 he sold South Hall.1 He held the office of Deputy Lieutenant (D.L.)1 He held the office of Justice of the Peace (J.P.)1

 Children of Lt.-Col. Edward Parker Campbell, 6th of South Hall and Alice Isabel Parker